oeco28/SEIR-MODEL-COVID19/README.md

 An update and cleaner version of this code and explanation for a more general case will be posted sometime soon.
 We are trying to evaluate other scenarios

 I have included the code for examining the effect of mitigation in the structured model as well as examining some scenarios of strong implementation and relaxation of measures in time (mitigation_scenarios.R).

+For a network implementation of these models please visit [Ryan McGee's github](https://github.com/ryansmcgee/seirsplus) for a wonderful package in python that facilitates a more realistic investigation of scenarios.